 Make asking for payment information the last step in the process

 When making a purchase in person, the payment is the last step in the process.
 This should apply to online purchases as well.
 Users will feel a lot more comfortable adding in their payment option once the rest of their information has been finalized.
 They know their product will be heading right to their given address.

-Follow up on payments and make next steps as clear as possible.
+Follow up on payments and make the next steps as clear as possible.

-A confirmation email does wonders when it comes to instilling confidence in your buyers.
+A confirmation email does wonder when it comes to instilling confidence in your buyers.
 It lets them know their purchase is official.

-Next steps, whether it be packaging their items or shipping it out should be made clear.
+The next steps, whether it be packaging their items or shipping them out should be made clear.
 That way they have distinct expectations around what to expect next.

 Moving Forward in the eCommerce Checkout Process

 At the end of the day, you work hard to get valuable customers to your eCommerce website.
 This means getting them to stay there and complete a purchase at the end of their visit should be the result of your efforts.

 Make the checkout process as fast as possible, do what you can to keep customers from leaving last-minute, and design your website in a way that encourages purchases.
 These general tips are great knowledge to have, but executing the smaller optimization tips that make them possible is sometimes easier said than done!